anoopjayadharan/tech-blog/content/posts/kubernetes.md

     DATABASE: "postgres"
 ```

-### Setting Up the Postgres Secret
+### Creating Postgres Secret
-We’ll use the env file from the [docker](https://www.linkedin.com/pulse/dockerizing-cloudtalents-startup-app-anoop-jayadharan-vskaf/?trackingId=pFcG%2FfcPTbu3eRvpP0cA7A%3D%3D) section, removing variables inserted into the ConfigMap.
+We’ll use the env file from the [docker](https://www.devopsifyengineering.com/docker/) section, removing variables inserted into the ConfigMap.

 Create a file `db-secrets` and load the values as follows.